What is epilepsy?

-Epilepsy is diagnosed when someone has two or more unprovoked seizures at least 24 hours apart.
-According to the National Institute of Neurological Disorders and Stroke (NINDS), over 2 million people in the U.S. have experienced an unprovoked seizure or been diagnosed with epilepsy.
+Epilepsy is diagnosed when someone has 2 or more unprovoked seizures at least 24 hours apart.
+According to the National Institute of Neurological Disorders and Stroke (NINDS), 2.3 million adults and 500,000 children in the U.S. live with epilepsy.
 While epilepsy can affect anyone, children under the age of 2 and adults over 65 are most likely to be affected.
-The majority of people with epilepsy will respond to treatment, but about 25-30% will continue to have seizures despite treatment.
+The majority of people with epilepsy will respond to treatment, but about 30% to 40% will continue to have seizures despite treatment.

 Any condition that affects the brain has the potential to cause epilepsy.
-This includes head trauma, abnormal brain development, lack of oxygen during birth, brain tumors, strokes, cerebrovascular disease, toxins such as lead poisoning, infections, neurologic diseases, and metabolic disorders.
+This includes head trauma, abnormal brain development, lack of oxygen during birth, brain tumors, strokes, cerebrovascular disease, toxins such as lead poisoning, infections, neurologic diseases like Alzheimer disease, and metabolic disorders.
 Some forms of epilepsy run in families and are related to genetic defects.
 The causes of many cases of epilepsy are unknown; the Centers for Disease Control and Prevention (CDC) states that nearly two-thirds of cases of epilepsy have no underlying cause identified.

 Epileptic seizures can be classified as either focal or generalized.
 Focal seizures originate from a single location in the brain, while generalized seizures involve both sides of the brain.
 A few seizures may start as partial seizures and then become secondarily generalized.
 About 60% of people with epilepsy have focal seizures.
 For more information about types of seizures, visit the NINDS web page Seizures and Epilepsy: Hope Through Research.